Tony Snell (RAF officer)

-See also other people called Tony Snell (disambiguation).

 Flight Lieutenant Anthony Noel Snell DSO (19 March 1922 – 4 August 2013), was a British RAF pilot during the Second World War.
 He flew in the North African campaign in 1942 and was shot down during the Allied invasion of Sicily in 1943.
-Initially captured by the Germans he escaped from a firing squad but was recaptured.
-He again escaped German captivity whilst in Italy and became one of the very few men to be awarded the DSO exclusively for escaping from the enemy.
+Initially captured by the Germans, he escaped from a firing squad but was later recaptured.
+He escaped captivity again while in Italy and became one of the very few men awarded the DSO solely for escaping from the enemy.

 Second World War

 Snell was born in Tunbridge Wells, Kent, in 1922 and attended Cheltenham College.
 In November 1940 he volunteered for the RAF and was shipped to the United States for pilot training under the "Arnold" Scheme.

 North Africa

 Snell returned to Britain during the summer of 1942 and joined No. 242 Squadron RAF flying Spitfires.
 In October 1942 his unit was transferred to North Africa to provide air cover for the Operation Torch landings.
 For the rest of 1942 and into early 1943, Snell's squadron provided air interception and ground attack sorties in support of the British First Army as it drove towards Tunis.